-On the whole, though, our measure of adequacy relative to common outcome goals indicates that the highest-poverty districts in most states spend substantially less than required to achieve average test outcomes, and perform accordingly, while the opposite is true of the lowest-poverty districts.
+On the whole, our measure of adequacy relative to common outcome goals indicates that the highest-poverty districts in most states spend substantially less than required to achieve average test outcomes, and perform accordingly, while the opposite is true of the lowest-poverty districts.
+Moreover, we find a relationship between adequacy and fiscal effort, suggesting, unsurprisingly, that states that put forth the effort tend to achieve more adequate funding levels.